Thinking Seeds: Leveraging Historical Diversity for Position-Aware RL in LLMs: Abstract

 \section{Abstract}

-On-policy reinforcement learning (RL) methods widely used for language model post-training, like Group Relative Policy Optimization (GRPO), often suffer from limited exploration and early saturation due to low sampling diversity.
-While off-policy data can help, current approaches that mix entire trajectories cause significant policy mismatch and instability.
-In this work, we propose the \textbf{S}ingle-sample Mix-p\textbf{O}licy \textbf{U}nified \textbf{P}aradigm (SOUP), a framework that unifies off- and on-policy learning within individual samples at the token level.
-It confines off-policy influence to the prefix of a generated sequence sampled from historical policies, while the continuation is generated on-policy.
-Through token-level importance ratios, SOUP effectively leverages off-policy information while preserving training stability.
-Extensive experiments demonstrate that SOUP consistently outperforms standard on-policy training and existing off-policy extensions.
-Our further analysis clarifies how our fine-grained, single-sample mix-policy training can improve both exploration and final performance in LLM RL.
+On-policy reinforcement learning (RL) for language model post-training suffers from a fundamental tension: as training progresses, policy entropy collapses and sampling diversity diminishes, causing the model to ``forget'' its own earlier exploratory capacity.
+While off-policy data can restore diversity, existing methods mix entire trajectories at the sequence level, introducing severe policy mismatch and training instability.
+We argue that the core question is not \emph{whether} to use off-policy data, but \emph{where} in the sequence it should appear.
+Based on this insight, we propose \textbf{Thinking Seeds}, a token-level mix-policy framework that uses the model's own historical checkpoints as off-policy prefixes, providing diverse starting points for reasoning, while the critical continuation is generated on-policy to preserve gradient quality.
+Through token-level importance ratios, Thinking Seeds effectively leverages historical diversity without compromising training stability.
+Extensive experiments across models and mathematical reasoning benchmarks demonstrate that Thinking Seeds consistently outperforms standard on-policy training and existing off-policy extensions.
+Our analysis reveals that the method maintains higher effective entropy, reduces gradient loss from clipping, and expands the explorable solution space, clarifying how position-aware mix-policy modeling improves both exploration and final performance in LLM RL.